 The French measures do align with the EU’s new Common Agricultural Policy, which sets aside 20 to 25 percent of funding for “eco-schemes”, which can range from organic farms to forests and wetlands being retained for carbon sequestration.

 Some of the policies flow from the citizen consultations President Emmanuel Macron held across France in the wake of the 2018 Yellow Vests protests, which were sparked by a rise in gasoline tax.

 Here is an overview.

-- Farmers need to reduce the use of mineral nitrogen fertilizers 15 percent by 2030 compared to 2015.
+- Farmers need to cut use of mineral nitrogen fertilizers 15 percent by 2030 compared to 2015.

 - Ammonia emissions need to fall 13 percent compared to 2005.

-- Farms that fail to meet the targets two years in a row will be taxed for their excessive fertilizer user.
+- Farms that fail to meet the targets two years in a row will be taxed for their excessive fertilizer use.

 - To protect farmlands and forests, the pace at which such areas are being given over to construction must be cut in half.

 - Farmers are encouraged to preserve and plant hedges and trees between plots to absorb carbon, combat soil erosion and improve water quality.